gogamar/s1_2_bootstrap_sass/README.md

     - Display an error message if the email field is empty or not formatted correctly when the newsletter form is submitted.
   - Implement a footer with buttons styled using the primary color from Exercise 1.
   - Ensure the footer is responsive across all screen sizes.

+### Exercise 6: Button and Link States

+- **Objective**: Update hover and active states for buttons, links, and tabs.
+- **Main Tasks**:
+  - Modify the active states of buttons, links, and tabs to have custom hover and focus effects.